estebanramos/rengine-utils/README.md

 # ReNgine Utils
-[ReNgine](https://github.com/yogeshojha/rengine) CLI tool based on [rengine-tool](https://github.com/glownd/rengine-tool/) by [@glownd](https://github.com/glownd) (Rollina).
+[ReNgine](https://github.com/yogeshojha/rengine) CLI tool based on [rengine-tool](https://github.com/glownd/rengine-tool/) by [@glownd](https://github.com/glownd).

-All outputs are in JSON format by default.

 ## Features
-- List Vulnerabilities, Subdomains and Endpoints by Target Name (Domain Name)
+- List Vulnerabilities, Subdomains and Endpoints by Domain or Subdomain name
-- Generate Reports/Summary in JSON format by Target Name
+- Generate Reports/Summary in various formats (JSON/CSV/Table)
+- Export to visualization/reporting services like Elasticsearch or Faraday

 ### Authorize
 Authorizing is needed to use the tool.